ghc-proposals/ghc-proposals/proposals/0000-namespaces.rst

   import My.Library ( type.C, type.T, data.MkT )   -- the two "type"s are redundant but harmless

+  module Foo ( type.C, data.T, module.X, module Y ) where ...
+    -- NB: module.X is a synonym for module X.

   {-# ANN module.This.Module "Something #-}        -- The "This.Module" is new; no other module may be specified

   false = data.not (data.True)    -- "data"s redundant but harmless